-48221 Engineering Computations6cp; 4hpw (2hrs lecture: in lecture theatre/computer lab; 2hrs computer lab: tutorial/activity session).
+48221 Engineering Computations6cp; 4hpw (2hrs lecture; 2hrs computer laboratory) with online lectures (via Zoom) and face-to-face computer laboratories.
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Anti-requisite(s): 41044 Engineering Computations and Modelling